-We help people sell property every day, and we’ve broken down the conveyancing journey to 7 simple stages.
+We help people buy property every day, and we’ve broken down the conveyancing journey to 7 simple stages.
 The process won’t always be easy, but you’ll have our team right there with you every step of the way.

 Stage 2: Conveyancing starter pack